celcion/NebulousTranslations/README.md

 <h2>Page news:</h2>

+<b><i>04 Dec 2022</i></b> - Yet another "better late than never" addition is...
+Vixen 357 once again.
+But, wait, you'd say, Vixen 357 was added an ages ago!
+Sure it was, but this is a newer and much better crafted version of translation that we were preparing for a very special release.
+It was done with much better tooling, used a much better approach as a whole (like, in-game compression engine was reused for text that was previously inserted with ROM expansion).
+Sadly, nothing came out the cause we were making it for, so all these efforts ended up being useless.
+So, I figured, it would be better to put it here rather than just delete it.
+I guess there's no point in releasing the translation itself since changes aren't very visible from a gamer perspective (changed fonts, some small fixes here and there, other minor stuff), but feel free to use these tools to make a translated ROM yourself!

 <b><i>05 Jun 2019</i></b> - Star Cruiser x68k project files are finally here!
 Better late than never!

 <b><i>02 Feb 2019</i></b> - Added project files for The Game of Life RPG translation.
 It's been a while!